pexavc/Granite/README.md

          - High throughput between `GraniteRelays` for query/response interactions
          - Payment processing and Payment state management.
              - Uses another personal and simple [StoreKit2 interface](https://github.com/pexavc/VaultKit) as well.
+- Apps in Development that WILL use `Granite`
+  - [Marble](https://github.com/pexavc/LaMarque) This was initially built with an earlier version of the Granite design pattern.
+     - An Audio/Video music visualizer that uses Metal to render textures at 60FPS+.
+With multiple instance in 1 page running at 30FPS+.
+         - High throughput texture management, video encoding, and audio processing.
+         - And eventually, *Vision Pro* compatibility for Mixed Reality experiences.

 # Table of Contents